-The title sentence is one of the charming English euphemisms, usually used to apologize for one’s imminent departure or absence—generally to conceal one’s true purpose, such as going to use the toilet or going to buy a drink.
-We, however, will not dwell on this meaning, we will see a few paintings of men and their dogs in this article, to understand the various relationships that exist between the man and a dog.
+The title sentence is a charming English euphemism, usually used to apologize for one’s imminent departure or absence—generally to conceal one’s true purpose, such as going to use the toilet or going to buy a drink.
+We, however, will not dwell on that meaning, instead, we will look at a few paintings of men and their dogs in this article, to understand the various relationships that exist between the man and a dog.

-Jean-Léon Gérôme was an academicist painter, he was at the peak of his career when Impressionism was developing.
+Jean-Léon Gérôme was an academic painter at the peak of his career when Impressionism was developing.
 However, despite his extremely realistic and theatrical style rooted in tradition and idealized image of Ancient Rome, Greece and the East, he also appreciated the invention of photography and its influence on art.

-In this painting we see the Greek philosopher Diogenes in his clay pot, lighting the lamp in the middle of the day to ‘search for an honest man’.
-Dogs surround him, watching attentively like students, though according to Diogenes it is humans who should study and learn from dogs.
+In this painting, we see the Greek philosopher Diogenes in his clay pot lighting a lamp in the middle of the day to ‘search for an honest man.’
+Dogs surround him, watching attentively like students.
+Although according to Diogenes it is humans who should study and learn from dogs.
 The term ‘cynic’ derives from the Greek word for ‘dog-like’, an idea that Diogenes completely agreed with.

-In this painting we see the five children of Charles I. They combine the childish innocence with the aura of authority expected of the royalty, especially the older two, looking straight at us with serious, but still curious faces.
-They seem to be supported by their elegant clothes, that make them look older than they are.
-In the heart of the composition, we can also see a giant dog.
-Sitting patiently and providing both physical and moral support to young Charles II, who leans on it.
-It is clear that the dog spent plenty of time with the children, protecting them, but also going along with their whims.
+In this painting, we see Charles I’s five children.
+They combine the childish innocence with the aura of authority expected of royalty; especially the older two, looking straight at us with serious, but still curious faces.
+They seem to be supported by their elegant clothes that make them look older than they are.
+In the heart of the composition, we can also see a giant dog sitting patiently and providing both physical and moral support to young Charles II, who leans upon it.
+It is clear that the dog has spent plenty of time with the children, protecting them, but also going along with their whims.

 A comforting presence